Super Sponsor Matching is processed centrally by the Scottish Government and COSLA. It is essential that the matching process is followed in full.

 Once matched by the Super Sponsor scheme, you will be contacted to discuss the arrangements of the match.

-Upon being successfully matched, onward travel arrangements will be made through the matching service and date of entry agreed to the new accommodation.
+Upon being successfully matched, onward travel arrangements will be made through the matching service and date of entry agreed with the host.

 Local authorities will be notified a match has been formalised so that they can arrange the necessary support.